 In addition, a landlord who recovers possession of a rental unit in order to perform substantial rehabilitation must file a petition with the Rent Board for exemption based on substantial rehabilitation within the earlier of either two years following recovery of possession of the rental unit or one year following completion of the work.
 A landlord who fails to file a petition within such time and thereafter obtain a determination of exempt status from the Board shall be rebuttably presumed to have wrongfully recovered possession of the tenant's rental unit in violation of the Ordinance.

-Landlords are required to pay relocation expenses to tenants who are being evicted for substantial rehabilitation.
-Each authorized occupant, regardless of age, who has resided in the unit for at least one year, is entitled to a relocation payment of $4,500.00, with a maximum payment of $13,500.00 per unit.
+Landlords are required to pay relocation expenses to tenants who are being evicted to perform substantial rehabilitation work.
+Pursuant to Ordinance Section 37.9C, each authorized occupant, regardless of age, who has lived in the unit for at least one year is entitled to a relocation payment of $4,500.00 (as of March 1, 2007), with a maximum payment of $13,500.00 per unit.
 In addition, each elderly tenant who is 60 years or older, and each disabled tenant, and each household with one or more minor children, is entitled to an additional payment of $3,000.00.
-Each year commencing March 1, 2007, the amount of these relocation payments shall be adjusted for inflation.
+Each year commencing March 1, 2007, the amount of these relocation payments, including the maximum relocation expenses per unit, is adjusted for inflation.

 Information regarding current relocation payment amounts are available in the Forms Center of the Rent Board’s website.
 A list of relocation payment amounts is also available at the Rent Board’s office.